hca-sdk/HealthCareAuthenticatorWebSDK/documentation/integration_guide.md

   </body>

 ```
-  The parameter `&lt;clientId&gt;` must have be filled with the value provided during registration.
+  The parameter `<clientId>` must have be filled with the value provided during registration.

-  The parameter `&lt;displaySignInButton&gt;` must have the value true to display the SignIn button false otherwise with a default value set to true.
+  The parameter `<displaySignInButton>` must have the value true to display the SignIn button false otherwise with a default value set to true.

-  The parameter `&lt;displaySignUpButton&gt;` must have the value true to display the SignUp button false otherwise with a default value set to true.
+  The parameter `<displaySignUpButton>` must have the value true to display the SignUp button false otherwise with a default value set to true.

-  The Parameter `&lt;scopes&gt;` is an array and has a default value set to ["https://auth.onekeyconnect.com/user/profile.basic"].
+  The Parameter `<scopes>` is an array and has a default value set to ["https://auth.onekeyconnect.com/user/profile.basic"].

-  The Parameter `&lt;knownAuthorities&gt;` is an array and has a default value set to ["auth.onekeyconnect.com"].
+  The Parameter `<knownAuthorities>` is an array and has a default value set to ["auth.onekeyconnect.com"].

-  The Parameter `&lt;tenantDomain&gt;` has a default value set to "auth.onekeyconnect.com".
+  The Parameter `<tenantDomain>` has a default value set to "auth.onekeyconnect.com".

-  The Parameter `&lt;policyId&gt;` has a default value set to "B2C_1A_HCA_SIGNUP_SIGNIN".
+  The Parameter `<policyId>` has a default value set to "B2C_1A_HCA_SIGNUP_SIGNIN".

-  The Parameter `&lt;signupPolicyId&gt;` has a default value set to "B2C_1A_HCA_SIGNUPONLY".
+  The Parameter `<signupPolicyId>` has a default value set to "B2C_1A_HCA_SIGNUPONLY".

-  The Parameter `&lt;apimSubscriptionKey&gt;` has a default value. *Do not change it*.
+  The Parameter `<apimSubscriptionKey>` has a default value. *Do not change it*.

-  The Parameter `&lt;apiBasePath&gt;` has a default value. *Do not change it*.
+  The Parameter `<apiBasePath>` has a default value. *Do not change it*.

-  The Parameter &lt;expiredUrl&gt; could be filled with url link, which to be redirected to, when Magic-link has expired.
+  The Parameter `<expiredUrl>` could be filled with url link, which to be redirected to, when Magic-link has expired.

-  The Parameter &lt;redirectUrl&gt; could be filled with url link, which to be redirected to, after user logged in.
+  The Parameter `<redirectUrl>` could be filled with url link, which to be redirected to, after user logged in.

-  The Parameter &lt;postLogoutRedirectUri&gt; could be filled with url link, which to be redirected to, after user logged out.
+  The Parameter `<postLogoutRedirectUri>` could be filled with url link, which to be redirected to, after user logged out.

+  The Parameter `<isLoginPopup>` the config to enabling loginPopup instead of loginRedirect on button signIn and signUp render by hcaSdk, default to false.

-  The Parameter &lt;isLoginPopup&gt; the config to enabling loginPopup instead of loginRedirect on button signIn and signUp render by hcaSdk, default to false.
+  The Parameter `<isLoginPopup>` the config to enabling loginPopup instead of loginRedirect on button signIn and signUp render by hcaSdk, default to false.

   4. Define the return function to handle the login